I am a writer with a great interest in German Shepherds, cats, and animals in general. I hope you enjoy my articles.

 If your dog hops with both rear legs together while walking or running, there’s a strong chance they are developing the disorder.
 You may also notice that your dog gains weight quickly, largely because physical activity has become painful.
 If you notice any of these signs, set up an appointment to have an x-ray and evaluation with your vet.
 If the vet identifies hip dysplasia, you can begin preventative treatment that will make things much easier for your dog.

-Treatments for German Shepherd Hip Dysplasia
+Options for German Shepherds With Hip Dysplasia

-The most basic treatments are the same as the preventative measures to keep your dog healthy: monitor their diet to keep their weight healthy, encourage moderate exercise such as walking and swimming, and (with your vet’s advice) give your dog a daily supplement that keeps their joints healthy.
+The most basic remedies are the same as the preventative measures to keep your dog healthy: monitor their diet to keep their weight healthy, encourage moderate exercise such as walking and swimming, and (with your vet’s advice) give your dog a daily supplement that keeps their joints healthy.

 There are other things you can do to help around the house, such as placing rugs over slippery floors to make it easier for your dog to get around.
-Some dogs also benefit from a heated bed that can reduce pain while they sleep.
+Some dogs also benefit from a heated bed that can help reduce pain while they sleep.

 It’s always best to consult with your vet about what the best options for your dog might be.
 By taking steps to keep your dog healthy every day, you can do a lot to reduce the symptoms of hip dysplasia and help your German Shepherd live a long and happy life.